ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Replication Manual.md

 -   Data can be lost if the server abnormally terminates before a committed XLog is applied on disk in EAGER mode.
 To prevent data loss, specify the recovery option or adjust the values for commit-related properties (COMMIT_WRITE_WAIT_MODE, REPLICATION_COMMIT_WRITE_WAIT_MODE, and REPLICATION_SYNC_LOG)

--   SQL reflection mode is not available for replication in theEAGER mode.
+-   SQL reflection mode is not available for replication in the EAGER mode.

 #### Partitioned Table Constraints